Youssef-samy-mohamed/StayWithYoussef-01148613860/README.md

 frontend/: Contains the React/TypeScript frontend code, components, and hooks.

-🚀 Getting Started

-Follow these steps to set up and run the StayWithYoussef project on your local machine.

-Prerequisites

-Ensure you have the following installed:

-Node.js (v16 or higher): Download

-PostgreSQL (v12 or higher): Download

-Git: Download

-A code editor like VS Code.

-Project Structure

-backend/: Contains the Node.js/Express backend code, API routes, and database setup.

-frontend/: Contains the React/TypeScript frontend code, components, and hooks.

 1. Clone the Repository

 Clone the project to your local machine: